-ICE preparing targeted arrests in sanctuary cities, amplifying president’s campaign theme
+ICE preparing targeted arrests in ‘sanctuary cities,’ amplifying president’s campaign theme

 “The fact is local policies prohibiting agencies from working with ICE put you in danger and waste police resources,” Lucero said.
 “The public should hold its leaders accountable and demand to know what type of criminals are being released from local custody instead of turned over to ICE.”

-ICE said six of these arrests included immigrants with criminal convictions who were wanted for deportation, a decision that left them “free to reoffend until their capture.”
+ICE said six of the Mecklenburg County arrests included immigrants with criminal convictions who were wanted on immigration violations and that sanctuary policies left them “free to reoffend until their capture.”